West Branch Delaware River

 The West Branch Delaware River is one of two branches that form the Delaware River.
 It is approximately 90 mi (144 km) long, and flows through the U.S. states of New York and Pennsylvania.
 It winds through a mountainous area of New York in the western Catskill Mountains for most of its course, before joining the East Branch along the northeast border of Pennsylvania with New York.
-Midway or so it is empounded by the Cannonsville Dam to form the Cannonsville Reservoir, both part of the New York City water supply system for delivering drinking water to the City.
+Midway or so it is impounded by the Cannonsville Dam to form the Cannonsville Reservoir, both part of the New York City water supply system for delivering drinking water to the City.

 Course

-It rises in Schoharie County, New York and flows generally southwest, entering Delaware County and flowing past Stamford and Delhi.
+It rises in Jefferson, Schoharie County, New York and flows generally southwest, entering Delaware County and flowing past Stamford and Delhi.
 In southwestern Delaware County it flows in an increasingly winding course through the mountains, generally southwest.
 At Stilesville it is impounded to form the Cannonsville Reservoir.
 At Deposit, on the border between Broome and Delaware counties, it turns sharply to the southeast and is paralleled by New York State Route 17.
 It joins the East Branch at Hancock to form the Delaware.
 For the lower 6 mi (10 km) it forms part of the boundary between New York and Pennsylvania.

 Hydrology

 The United States Geological Survey (USGS) maintains many stream gauges along the West Branch Delaware River.

 The station by the Village of Delhi, in operation since 1937, but making daily measurements since November 1996, is located .6 mi upstream from the bridge on Route 28, and 1.9 mi upstream from the confluence of the Little Delaware River.
-This station had a maximum discharge of about 13000 cuft/s and a gauge height of 9.8 ft from floodmark on January 19, 1996 and a maximum gage height of 12.53 ft on August 28, 2011 as Hurricane Irene passed through the area.
-It had minimum discharge of 2.6 cuft/s on September 25, 1964 and a minimum gauge height of 1.72 ft on September 16–17, 2016.
+This station had a maximum discharge of about 13000 cuft/s and a gauge height of 9.8 ft from floodmark on January 19, 1996 and a maximum gauge height of 12.53 ft on August 28, 2011 as Hurricane Irene passed through the area.
+It had a minimum discharge of 2.6 cuft/s on September 25, 1964 and a minimum gauge height of 1.72 ft on September 16–17, 2016.

-The Hobart station, in service since 2000, located 300 ft upstream from Maple Street in the Hamlet of Hobart.
+The Hobart station, in service since 2000, is located 300 ft upstream from Maple Street in the Hamlet of Hobart.
 This station had a maximum discharge of about 995 cuft/s and a gauge height of 3.22 ft on August 28, 2011 caused by Hurricane Irene.
-It had minimum discharge of .05 cuft/s on November 13, 2001 and November 19, 2001.
+It had a minimum discharge of .05 cuft/s on November 13, 2001 and November 19, 2001.

-The Walton station, in service since 1950, located 100 ft downstream from West Brook in the Village of Walton.
+The Walton station, in service since 1950, is located 100 ft downstream from West Brook in the Village of Walton.
 This station had a maximum discharge of about 28600 cuft/s and a gauge height of 16.85 ft on June 28, 2006 during the 2006 Mid-Atlantic United States flood.
-It had minimum discharge of 12 cuft/s on September 15 and November 22, 1964.
+It had a minimum discharge of 12 cuft/s on September 15 and November 22, 1964.